 A quick summary is that I like this machine.
-I feel that is is well build with plenty of features for for new and experienced users.
+I feel that it is well built with plenty of features for new and experienced users.
 I’m looking forward to the minor improvements planned for the production model.

 Kywoo Tycoon Features and Specifications

 Kywoo Tycoon is an FDM Cartesian “bed-slinger” 3D printer with multiple upgraded features.
 Below are the details we have so far.

 Larger than Prusa and Ender3** Second Max Size Available

 |Filament||PLA / TPU / PETG / ABS / **